The Daily Groove

 The Joy of NOT Being Known

-Yesterday we connected with the joy of being known.
-However, not being known can be a good thing, too — it gives you space to re-create yourself every now and then.
+In the last post we connected with the joy of being known.
+However, not being known can be a good thing, too.
+It gives you space to re-create yourself every now and then.

 A parent's "knowing" can have the unintended effect of suppressing growth and learning: "Don't give my son any broccoli — he hates it!"
 Who's to say he won't develop a taste for broccoli today?